RyoMazda/SimGAN_project/README.md

 ### Comments

-* Batch norm to D
+* Batch norm to Discriminator

 The weird thing is that when batch norm is applied to Discriminator, only black plain images are generated.